 Then, one day early in 1979, Crane finds himself intently analyzing a list of numbers on a piece of paper.
 It is a memo from the marketing department, a part of Atari that has flourished with the ouster of engineer Bushnell and the installment of salesman Kassar.
 The list, circulated throughout consumer engineering, ranks game sales figures for the previous year, with each game as a percentage of overall sales for the company.
 It is Marketing’s not so subtle advice to the programmers: make more games like those at the top of the list, and less of those at the bottom.
 It also has an unintended effect on Crane and fellow game creators Larry Kaplan, Alan Miller and Bob Whitehead… they learn that the four of them are responsible for all of the top-selling games, 60 percent of cartridge sales for the year.
 With the knowledge that Atari made 100 million in sales that year, you don’t need a degree in computer mathematics to know that the four of them, each pulling in a yearly salary of $25,000 – $30,000, have accounted for $60 million in sales for Atari.
 Armed with this evidence, the four meet with Kassar to request more financial compensation for their efforts.
 The CEO is unmoved, suggesting that making games is a team effort and their contribution on par with the assembly workers on the line who fit together the cartridges.
 Soon after this exchange, the group gets in touch with an attorney about incorporating their own business, making software for game consoles.
 Kaplan leaves Atari soon after the meeting with Kassar, with Crane, Miller, and Whitehead not far behind.
 The Gang of Four has left the building.

 Via their attorney, the group is put in contact with former music industry executive James H. Levy.
 A business plan is developed over the summer of 1979, which predicts explosive growth in the video game and home computer markets over the next several years.
-Approved by the venture capital On October 1, 1979, the four game designers and Levy form the first third-party manufacturer of videogame software, with Levy running the company.
+On October 1, 1979, the four game designers and Levy form the first third-party manufacturer of videogame software, with Levy running the company.
 Computervision is floated as a possible company name but found to be already taken.
 The organization is eventually incorporated with the name VSYNC, short for Vertical Sync, a technical term when working with the VCS.
 As president, it is Levy who comes up with the final company name Activision, invoking the idea of ‘Active Television’, as well as creating a unified design for game packaging.
 What’s known inside Activision as the “Flying ‘V'” logo design is also created by Levy, and it is included in a 32-pixel, eight-line space at the bottom of the screen in every Activision game.
 In order to fit this icon, the ‘T’ and the ‘V’ must be connected to save memory.